Backstage Plugin Guide | PagerDuty

 Warning

-You don't have to assign all the above permissions to your application, but not doing so might prevent the plugin from running as expected, and you might see errors on the PagerDuty card.
+You do not have to assign all the permissions listed in the previous section to your application, but not doing so might prevent the plugin from running as expected, and you might see errors on the PagerDuty card.

-1. Once you’ve selected permissions scopes, click Register App.
+1. Once you select permission scopes, click Register App.

-2. Copy the Client ID and Client Secret and store them somewhere safe.
-You will use them later when configuring Backstage.
+2. Copy the Client ID and Client Secret and store them in a secure location.
+You use them later when configuring Backstage.

 Install the PagerDuty Plugin